axibase/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

 ## Check Webhook

-Make sure that the `getWebhookInfo` method does not return any SSL errors:
+Ensure that the `getWebhookInfo` method does not return any SSL errors:

 ```sh
 curl "https://api.telegram.org/botBOT_TOKEN/getWebhookInfo"